rishabh-projects/Data-Engineering-Azure-Learnings-Designing-and-Implementing-a-Data-Science-Solution-on-Azure/README.md

-# Data-Engineering-Cloud-Native-AWS-GCP-Azure-Microsoft-Designing-and-Implementing-a-Data-Science-Solu
+## Data Science Azure Learnings
-Data Engineering Cloud Native AWS GCP Azure Microsoft Designing and Implementing a Data Science Solution on Azure
+## Designing and Implementing a Data Science Solution on Azure